ComponentsImages

 widthstring

 Image width in pixels.
-Used for layout optimization and preventing layout shift.
+Helps optimize layout and prevent layout shift.

 path